Washington and Lee University School of Law,

-Evelyn focuses on international trade and finance matters to guide clients in various sectors.
+Evelyn focuses on international trade and regulatory compliance to guide clients through federal law and regulations impacting domestic and international transactions.

 Evelyn draws on her experience working with government agencies and projects to navigate her clients through complex matters such as import/export regulations, international sanctions, product classifications, and comprehensive due diligence evaluations.
-She advocates for clients by preparing product and tariff classification protests, export disclosures, and internal auditing reports to keep businesses apprised of risks and mitigate potential legal issues.
-Additionally, Evelyn counsels clients in the energy and finance sectors on regulatory compliance and refinancing matters.
+She advocates for clients by preparing product and tariff classification protests, country of origin and classification analyses, valuation and export disclosures, and by helping clients navigate audits and risk assessments conducted by the federal government.

 Evelyn received her J.D. from Washington and Lee University School of Law, where she served as the Symposium Editor for the Washington and Lee Journal of Civil Rights and Social Justice.